There are 24 species of Salamanders In Ohio. Some of which can be very abundant! How many species have you heard of or seen?

 These Salamanders are up to eight inches long.
 This is a very distinctive Salamander.
 It has a thick body, brown in color and has yellowish dots on its back.
 This species is found all across Ohio.
 They use pools for breeding in the spring.
 For the rest of the year, it hides in logs and underground burrows.
 The process of breeding and egg-laying occurs underwater.

-A short video of Spotted Salamanders:
+A Short Video Of Spotted Salamanders:

 This Salamander has a short snout and lower jaw.
 This brown-black colored Salamander is found in the northern half of Ohio.
 It likes to lurk in the swamp forests.
 It breeds in pools in the Spring and then spends most of its time in underground burrows and logs.